hashicorp/nomad/scheduler/TASK_GROUP_RECONCILER.md

     reconcileResults o-- "0..*" Evaluation
 ```

-#### allocReconciler
+#### Workflow

 Changes to the `allocReconciler` are limited.
 The `computeDeploymentComplete` function
 is changed to call `reconcileGroup` instead of `computeGroup`.
 The new `reconcileGroup`
+function is appended to the end of the file.
+The `taskGroupReconciler` and `allocSlot`
+types are defined in new code files. **This limits the impact on merge conflicts,
+and eases backporting, if desired.**

-function is appended to the file.
-This function is responsible for instantiating a new
+The `reconcileGroup` function is responsible for instantiating a new `taskGroupReconciler`
-`TaskGroupReconciler` instance.
-It passes the `allocRunner.reconcileResults` instance
+instance.
+It passes the all required state as well as the `allocRunner.results` instance
+during instantiation.
+It then calls `taskGroupReconciler.AppendResults()` which
-to the `TaskGroupReconciler.AppendResults` function, and returns the result of
+updates the `allocRunner.result` instance.
+Finally, it returns the result of
 `DeploymentComplete` to the `computeDeploymentComplete` outer loop.
+This breaks
+the processing into three distinct phases: Instantiation, `AppendResults`, and
+`DeployComplete`.
+Each is discussed in further detail below.
+The following sequence diagram
+illustrates the high level flow.

 ```mermaid
 sequenceDiagram